The Star Carrier

 - Faster-Than-Light Travel: Ships accelerate to near c, then use the extra relativistic mass to bend spacetime around themselves to accelerate past lightspeed.
 Most Confederation ships can make about a light-year and a half per day.

-- The Federation: A pretty good example of a federation in the legal sense.
-Earth's nation-states are still around in various forms, but they all contribute representatives to a world government that grew into the Confederation, and contribute ships and soldiers to the Confederate military.
+- A pretty good example of a federation in the legal sense.
+Earth's nation-states are still around in various forms, but they all contribute representatives to a world government that grew into the Confederation, and contribute ships and soldiers to the Confederate military (though book four mentions that the USNA provides a disproportionate amount of military forces relative to its voting power).
 The America's prefix TC/USNA denotes the Confederation first and her nation of origin, the United States of North America, second.
 The Confederation Senate is a parliamentary system with no political parties and where the executive and legislative branches are merged.

 - It's implied in the third book that the ur-Sh'daar were also this prior to the Transcendence.